engrit-illinois/Invoke-TaskSequence/README.md

 2. Modifying the target deployment's local assignment (a.k.a. advertisement) data stored in WMI to trick it into thinking the target TS deployment is _Required_, and that it has never been run before.
 3. Triggering the "schedule" for the newly-modified assignment, which causes the TS to start.

-Note: this is primarily intended for running TSes deployed as _Available_, on demand.
+Because this relies on the mechanism described above, this only works for Task Sequences deployed to "Configuration Manager Clients".
+Also, this is primarily intended for running TSes deployed as _Available_, on demand.
 It may work for TSes deployed as _Required_, but this is not fully tested.
-I will do more testing with _Required_ deployments in the future.

 # Usage
 1. Download `Invoke-TaskSequence.psm1` to the appropriate subdirectory of your PowerShell [modules directory](https://github.com/engrit-illinois/how-to-install-a-custom-powershell-module).